Plastic-free packaging: Fedrigoni relies on Papkot's French innovation

 Thanks to this investment, Fedrigoni intends to play a key role in the industrialization of Papkot technology.

-Fulvio Capussotti, Executive Vice President of Fedrigoni Special Papers, RFID and Innovation & Group Sustainability Director, adds: "fr-FR" He points out that this innovation is in line with Fedrigoni's ESG strategy, which aims for optimum recyclability of materials by 2030.
+Fulvio Capussotti, Executive Vice President of Fedrigoni Special Papers, RFID and Innovation & Group Sustainability Director, adds: "This advanced technology is in total synergy with Fedrigoni's activities in the field of specialty papers and self-adhesive materials.
+In addition to the barrier coating by coating, this solution makes it possible to replace the label backing, usually made of silicone, with a totally recyclable material."
+He points out that this innovation is in line with Fedrigoni's ESG strategy, which aims for optimum recyclability of materials by 2030.

 More articles on the theme